Paulo-Rogerio/kubernetes-certifications/CKA/learning/k8s.md

 # (e.g., containerd or CRI-O) to start and manage containers.

 👉 Pod
+# A pod consists of one or more containers that share an IP address, storage access, and a namespace
 # Pod can contain multiple containers that are tightly coupled and need to share storage volumes, networking, or runtime context.
 # All containers in a Pod start in parallel, which means their startup order is not guaranteed.
 # Networking within a Pod is also shared.
 Each Pod is assigned a single IP address, which is used by all containers inside it.